GSDan/GSDan.github.io/ourplace.md

 contexts ranging from local parks to lighthouses, and from zoos to castles.
 Much of the research to date is covered in detail in the publications listed below.

-We are currently exploring how technologies like OurPlace can help facilitate cultural exchanges, with children in different communities sharing and comparing their ways of life, beliefs and values.
-We hope that this work will be published at CHI 2020.
+My final OurPlace study aimed to explore how technologies like OurPlace can help facilitate cultural exchanges, with children in different communities sharing and comparing their ways of life, beliefs and values.
+This work resulted in the production of a framework for the use of mobile technologies within project-based learning in formal education contexts, and was published at CHI 2020.

 ![Schoolchildren design OurPlace activities using a jigsaw activity](/assets/img/ourplace_jigsaw.webp) *Schoolchildren use a custom jigsaw to prepare paper prototypes while designing their OurPlace activities*

 ## Resulting Publications

 <ul class="paper_list">

         <li>
             <p class="paper_title">We are the Greatest Showmen: Configuring a
             Framework for Project-Based Mobile Learning</p>